-From February 2019, a similar levelled approach to sanctions was implemented in the Pre Prep, as follows:
+A similar levelled approach to sanctions operates in the Pre Prep, as follows:

 Pupils can receive a behaviour improvement stamp in their planners.
 With their form teacher they will write down what they need to improve, parents will be emailed and asked to sign to show that they have seen the stamp and are aware of what caused it.